Edward Dando: Cultural legacy

 The academic Rebecca Stott considers that Dando is often portrayed "as a kind of folk hero, transgressing the law to follow his singular passions.
 A kind of oyster-eating pirate living outside the law."
 During the period when Dando was active, Britain's social and economic situation was in upheaval, with high unemployment, poverty and civil unrest such as the Swing Riots.
-Featherstone, commenting on Dando's "I refuse to starve in a land of plenty" philosophy, sees the background as pertinent to his approach, even if he was not making a political point.
+Featherstone, commenting on Dando's "I refuse to starve in a land of plenty" philosophy, sees the background of the Swing Riots as pertinent to his lifestyle.
 In 1867 the Tory-leaning literary journal Fraser's Magazine wrote that it thought Dando's philosophy had been plagiarised by the Tory politician Benjamin Disraeli.
 The journal quoted Dando: "oysters were meant for mankind; don't talk to me of a property acquired by paying for them.
-So long as oysters exist, I will eat as many as I see fit" and compared it unfavourably to what they perceived to be Disraeli's stance: "Principles were meant for mankind; don't talk to me of a property acquired by believing in them.
+So long as oysters exist, I will eat as many as I see fit" and compared this philosophy unfavourably with what they perceived to be Disraeli's flexible political positions: "Principles were meant for mankind; don't talk to me of a property acquired by believing in them.
 So long as principles exist, I will use them in any way, profess them or disclaim them, as I see fit."

 The writer Charles Dickens, a great lover of oysters and oyster culture, kept up a correspondence with the American educator Cornelius Felton.
 In a letter from July 1842, Dickens gave Felton a potted history of Dando, in which he wrote "he has been known to eat twenty dozen at one sitting, and would have eaten forty, if the truth had not flashed upon the shopkeeper".
-In his literary magazine All the Year Round Dickens compared Dando with Alexander the Great, writing that "Alexander wept at having no more worlds to conquer, and Dando died because there were no more oysters to victimise".
+In his literary magazine All the Year Round Dickens compared Dando with Alexander the Great, writing that "Alexander wept at having no more worlds to conquer, and Dando died because there were no more oyster-shops to victimise."
 One anonymous writer chose to celebrate Dando with the lines: